Battle of Adwa: Battle

+General Baratieri, realizing that the battle was lost, ordered a general retreat.
+He tried to get the last uncommitted units of the Italian reserve column led by General Ellena to cover the retreat, the reserve had no chance to form a coherent defense and were soon overwhelmed.
+By noon, the Italian center was completely broken and the Ethiopian cavalry from Shewa and Wollo then pursued the fleeing Italians relentlessly, as Berkeley records from eyewitness accounts, "the Abyssinians wild with enthusiasm then rushed in upon them, reckless of losses and death."

 Dabormida's Italian Brigade had moved to support Albertone but was unable to reach him in time.
-Cut off from the remainder of the Italian army, Dabormida began a fighting retreat towards friendly positions.
-However, he inadvertently marched his command into a narrow valley where the Wollo Oromo cavalry under Ras Mikael slaughtered his brigade, while shouting Ebalgume!
-Ebalgume! ("Reap!
-Reap!").
+Cut off from the remainder of the Italian army, Dabormida was unaware that the other Italian troops were retreating as he had not received any communication from Baratieri.
+The Ethiopians who had just defeated Generals Arimondi's and Ellena's brigades were now moving to encircle Dabormida's brigade from the rear.
+By 3:00PM Dabormida, still unaware of the rout of the rest of the army, now began a desperate attempt to break out of the encirclement and make a hasty retreat.
+However, he inadvertently marched his command into a narrow valley where the Wollo Oromo cavalry under Ras Mikael slaughtered his brigade, shouting 'Ebalgume!
+Ebalgume!' ('Reap!
+Reap!').
 Dabormida's remains were never found, although an old woman living in the area said that she had given water to a mortally wounded Italian officer, "a chief, a great man with spectacles and a watch, and golden stars".